-The Back Judge times the two-minute intermissions and shall sound the whistle (and signal visibly) after one minute and 50 seconds.
+The Back Judge times the two-minute intermissions and shall signal visibly (and sound the whistle if necessary) after one minute and 50 seconds.
 The Referee shall sound the whistle immediately thereafter for play to start and for the play clock operator to start the 25-second clock.
 See 4-6-2.